Axelrod-Python/Axelrod/docs/tutorials/getting_started/running_axelrods_first_tournament.rst

     First by Grofman
     First by Shubik
     Tit For Tat
+    First by Nydegger
     First by Tideman and Chieruzzi: (D, D)
-    First by Nydegger
     Grudger
     First by Davis: 10
     First by Graaskamp: 0.05
     First by Downing
     First by Feld: 1.0, 0.5, 200
-    Random: 0.5
     First by Tullock
     First by Joss: 0.9
     First by Anonymous
+    Random: 0.5

-We see that `TitForTat` does not in fact win this tournament.
+We see that `TitForTat` does not in fact win this tournament. `TitForTat` typically does not win, possibly because our implementations differ from the original strategies as their code is not available.

 We can plot the reported rank (from [Axelrod1980]_) versus the reproduced one::

     >>> import matplotlib.pyplot as plt